quickthyme/graffeine/README.md

 It's like, graphing... with caffeine.

 Graffeine is an iOS library that uses CoreAnimation to render various types of data graphs and charts.
-It is highly extendable and features a declarative interface, multiple layers, configuration binding, and auto-layout.
+It is highly extendable and features a declarative interface, modular layers, configuration binding, and auto-layout.

 <br />